David (2013 Tamil film): Development

 In December 2011, Bejoy Nambiar was announced to be making a Hindi gangster film titled David, with Vikram as the lead actor.
 The pair had previously worked together in Mani Ratnam's Raavan and Raavanan, in which Nambiar had been an assistant director.
 Sanjeev Lamba of Reliance, the film's producer, then noted that the film had undergone changes and would be made a bilingual in Tamil and Hindi.
 Vikram was not informed that the film was being made in Tamil.
 In April 2012, Jiiva was confirmed to appear.
 He would be playing a rock star who hails from Bandra, Mumbai.

 The Tamil version would simultaneously show tracks of two people named David with Vikram's story taking place in Goa, while Jiiva's portion happens in Mumbai.
 A third story, featuring Neil Nitin Mukesh that was shot for the Hindi version, was planned to be retained for the Tamil version as well.
-It was eventually scrapped due to the actor's lack of fluency in Tamil.
+It was eventually scrapped due to language localisation issues; Neil felt some of the Hindi dialogues would lose their "impact" if dubbed in Tamil.